 Once the holiday season is over, if you want to try to make your poinsettia re-bloom, follow these steps:

-Prune your plant to about 8 inches in height and keep it at around 55 degrees F. Start fertilizing with a well-balanced, water-soluble fertilizer every couple of weeks.
+Prune your plant to about 8 inches and keep it at around 55 degrees F. Start fertilizing with a well-balanced, water-soluble fertilizer every couple of weeks.

 You should start to see new growth.
 Re-pot it and let it grow in a cool but bright place over the summer, aiming for a temperature of around 58-64 degrees F.